approvals/ApprovalTests.cpp/doc/explanations/WhyWeAreConvertingToOptions.md

 If you IDE supports inlining, you can also select your old function call, and inline just that one line, and your IDE will update the code for you.

-**Note** If you are reading this after we have removed the deprecated methods, please download a slightly earlier release, and then follow one of the steps above. <!-- end include: updating_deprecated_code. path: /doc/how_tos/mdsource/updating_deprecated_code.include.md -->
+**Note** If you are reading this after we have removed the deprecated methods, please download a slightly earlier release, and then follow one of the steps above. <!-- endInclude -->

 ### Updating verify(..., Reporter)